Youth Worlds Team

 Youth Sailing World Championship Team

 US Sailing and the Olympic Development Program (ODP) annually supports the U.S. Youth Worlds Team (YWT) with YWT specific camps, coaching and logistical support.
 Team members must qualify for the team each year, based on their on-the-water results at pre-determined qualifying event(s).
+Guiding principles for Youth Sailing World Championship selection are found HERE, with specific selection procedures for the 2017 team listed below.

 The 2017 Youth Words will be held in Sanya, China, from December 9-16, 2017.